Bhupendrasaud10/Calculator-/README.md

 # Calculator-
-simple calculator design using HTML5 and CSS3 making it Neomorphism design
+simple calculator design using HTML5 and CSS3 and JS making it Neomorphism design